Japanese otter: Cause of extinction

-In the past, there were thousands of river otters in Japan.
-Starting in the Meiji period, the government of Japan adopted a policy of increasing wealth and military prowess.
-Animal pelts thus became very valuable since they could be exported for money.
-As a result, Japanese river otters started to be hunted throughout the country.
-Their numbers soon dwindled.
+Starting in the Meiji period, the government of Japan allowed trade with the rest of the world.
+Animal pelts thus became more valuable since they could be exported.
+Hunting of Japanese river otters spread throughout the country, and the population was substantially reduced.
 Populations made a slight comeback after the creation of hunting regulations.
 Even so, pollution and human development then harmed their environment and resources to build their habitats.
 This pollution terminated their food sources in the rivers, causing them to hunt in more dangerous settings.
-These causes grew rapidly, resulting in the extinction of the Japanese river otter in the late 20th century.
+These causes grew rapidly, resulting in the extinction of the Japanese river otter in the late twentieth century.

 Search efforts

 Throughout the 1990s, there were several attempts to locate a surviving Japanese otter.

 In December 1991, the Environmental Agency of Japan, in partnership with the Kochi prefectural government, assembled a research team of experts and began their search.
 In March 1992, the research group found hair and excrement in Kochi Prefecture and believed to have come from an otter.
 Also found were three footprints, and ten additional excrement samples.
 After an analysis of a cross-section of the hair, the researchers determined that it came from an otter.
 An official from the agency's wildlife protection section stated that the hair was "scientifically solid evidence that confirms the existence of the Japanese Otter."

 In 1994, zoological experts visited the area where the excrement was found.
 They discovered remains of the animal's urine, which the animal is believed to leave during its courtship.
 The prefectural government of Kochi set up an infrared camera for six months from October 1994 to April 1995 in an effort to capture it on film, but all that was recorded were animals such as raccoon dogs.

 Between March 4 and 9, 1996, a group of zoo officials, municipal government officials and animals lovers from across the country searched for the river otter in the areas where finds had been made in the past.
-Such areas included coastal areas in Susaki, areas along the Niyodo River running through Sakawacho and Inocho, and coastal areas along Shimanto River.
+Such areas included coastal areas in Susaki, areas along the Niyodo River running through Sakawacho and Inocho, and coastal areas along the Shimanto River.
 No evidence of the animal's existence was found.

 Among these, the presumed sighting reported in Kochi by a local artist with a detailed sketch was regarded "highly trustable" by Yoshihiko Machida, an emeritus professor at the Kōchi University in 2009.
-Dr. Machida also pointed that the previous studies by the prefecture had been restricted only among coastal areas and thus not filling the definition of extinct species by IUCN.
+Dr. Machida also pointed that the previous studies by the prefecture had been restricted only among coastal areas and thus did not fill the definition of extinct species by the IUCN.
 Regarding this, a survey was conducted by Ehime Prefecture in 2014, noting several recent sightings.

 In February 2017, a wild otter was caught on camera on Tsushima Island, Nagasaki Prefecture.
 However, this individual was later found to represent a Eurasian otter, which have since started to colonize the island, becoming the first otters in Japan in over 38 years.